sipb/courseroad2/README.md

 # Installation
 This is a hot mess.
 TODO: do a practice install from scratch and make this section better.

+`npm install` in the base directory.

-Basically, just do `npm install <package> --save-dev` for every package mentioned in error messages until it works.
+Then, just do `npm install <package> --save-dev` for every package mentioned in error messages until it works (have to run command below).

+Honestly I don't understand how any of this package stuff works.
+(TODO)

 # Running
 `npm run dev` then go to <http://localhost:8080/>, I think.